Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 -----------
 **Use Case #1**

-From Rancher UI, user:
+From command line, user

-1. Creates and environment in Cattle, and imports docker-compose.yml config to it - the services get built automatically based on the config content.
+1. Executes "rancher up" - the services get built in Cattle based on the docker-compose.yml config content.
+Rancher client will invoke Rancher Apis to build the environment, create/activate the services

-2. After all the services are created, user can activate the environment and all the services in it.

-This scenario replicates the behavior of the scenario if user just did "docker-compose up"
+2. User can also optionally put rancher-compose.yml config as an extra parameter to "rancher up" command to enable Rancher specific config on a service - LoadBalancer, HealthCheck, Scale

 **Use Case #2**

-This use case is similar to the Use Case1, with one extra option on the step 1).
-In addition to docker-compose.yml, user imports rancher-compose.yml where extra options only Rancher supports, are defined.

-**Use Case #3**

-User builds an environment + the services from Rancher UI omitting the config import.
+User builds an environment, creates/activates services from Rancher UI.

+For both use cases, all the services - once built - can be exported to docker-compose.yml/rancher-compose.yml files using Rancher UI/API.

 Docker-compose support
 ----------